pathwaycom/llm-app/examples/pipelines/gpt_4o_multimodal_rag/README.md

 This response was correct thanks to the initial LLM parsing step.
 When we check the context that is sent to the LLM, we see that Pathway included the table in the context where as other RAG applications failed to include the table.

-Following GIF shows a snippet from our experiments:
+The following GIF shows a snippet from our experiments:

 ![Regular RAG vs Pathway Multimodal comparison](gpt4o_with_pathway_comparison.gif)